 Navigate to the Tracking URL Builder

-From the HubSpot Marketing Dashboard, navigate to Reports > Reports Home.
+In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Reports > Reports Home.

 Scroll down and click Tracking URL Builder in the side menu.

 You'll then be able to create a tracking URL.
 Select Create a New Tracking URL.

 Add the URL of the page that you would like to link to.
 This can be the URL of any page with HubSpot tracking code on it, but for the purposes of this article, we will use a landing page URL.

 If your page is hosted over https, you can click the gray box with "http://" to toggle the protocol of the tracking URL to https.

 Next, you'll want to choose the campaign name you want visits to this tracking URL to be bucketed under in the Sources Report.
 You can select an existing campaign from the dropdown menu, or you can create a new campaign by typing in the name of the new campaign and clicking "Create item" option in the dropdown menu.

 Keep in mind that the campaign name will be visible to your website visitors in your URL.

 The next step is to choose the source that you want visits to this tracking URL to be attributed to in the Sources Report.
 In the dropdown menu, you can select any of the default sources buckets, like Email or Paid Search.

 Once you select the source, you will have more options to add detail to the tracking URL.
 Depending on which source you select, you will have different options.
 For example, if you select "Email Marketing", you have the option to enter the name of the email.
 Based on the source you select, you'll see where HubSpot will bucket traffic to your tracking URL in the Sources Report.
 For more information on how HubSpot categorizes visits in the Sources Report, check out this article.